Project Overview

 Outcomes

-The main contributions of this work include our 7-dimensional digital empathy scale and an annotated dataset of empathic behaviors in conversational AI (paper in preparation).
+The main contributions of this work include our 7-dimensional digital empathy scale and an annotated dataset of empathic behaviors in conversational AI (Suh et al., 2025).